-It can be a little overwhelming initially when shopping around for online seeds, but with a little knowledge of the terminology used you can make a better educated decision on what to look for.
+It can be a little overwhelming initially when shopping around for online seeds.
+Still, with a little knowledge of the terminology used, you can make a better educated decision on what to look for.

-Organic seed crops are managed with strict regulations that protect the native habitat, waterways and local communities from the harmful effects of agricultural chemicals.
-Whereas, conventional seed production shows little concern of its use of chemicals.
-And because seeds are not directly for human consumption, the pesticide regulations are less stringent than vegetable crops.
-Organic seed is better seed and, from development to cultivation and contributes to a healthier world.
+Organic seed crops are managed with strict regulations that protect the native habitat, waterways, and local communities from the harmful effects of agricultural chemicals.
+In contrast, conventional seed production shows little concern about using chemicals.
+And because seeds are not directly for human consumption, the pesticide regulations are less stringent than those for vegetable crops.
+Organic seed is a better seed and contributes to a healthier world from development to cultivation.

 Tip: Buy organic whenever possible.
-When you choose to grow from organic seed you will have a positive impact on the world.
+When you choose to grow from organic seed, you will positively impact the world.

-Hybrid Seeds have been crossbred from combining two different parent plants.
+Hybrid Seeds have been crossbred by combining two different parent plants.
 The plants will most likely not produce seeds.
-If lucky enough to reproduce, it won't be the same as the parent plant.
+If you are lucky enough to reproduce, it won't be the same as the parent plant.

 Pros: Hybrid seeds may help us survive and adapt to the challenges of climate change.
 Cons: Hybrids make us dependent on repurchasing seeds and using fertilizers.

 Open-pollinated Seeds have been naturally open-pollinated by wind or insects.
-Since all plants need to be pollinated in order to grow seeds, GMO or Hybrids which need to be replanted year after year.
+Since all plants need to be pollinated to grow seeds, GMOs or Hybrids need to be replanted year after year.

-Note: Heirlooms are generally from open-pollinated plants that are over 50 years old.
+Note: Heirlooms are generally from open-pollinated plants over 50 years old.

-Heirloom Seeds are grown for many generations and therefore have unique characteristics people want and pass down thru their families.
+Heirloom Seeds are grown for many generations and, therefore, have unique characteristics people want and pass down through their families.
 This makes them special!
 Many of these seeds have a history that comes with their longevity.

 Curious for more, read about the differences between open-pollinated, hybrid, and GMO seeds.